FINRA Suspends Jeremy Fortner

-Jeremy Fortner (CRD #: 4811478), a broker formerly registered with Wells Fargo Clearing Services, is involved in a pending dispute, according to his BrokerCheck record, accessed on April 6, 2023.
+Jeremy Fortner (CRD #: 4811478), a broker formerly registered with Wells Fargo Clearing Services, has been suspended and barred by FINRA, according to his BrokerCheck record, accessed on March 30, 2025.
 Keep reading if you want to know more about his alleged conduct as a broker.

 On May 16, 2022, an investor alleged that, between 2018 and 2021, Jeremy Fortner claimed that the client would not pay interest on a margin loan.
 This dispute was denied by the firm.